One-adhesive polymatroids: One-element extensions

 The dimensions of subspaces spanned by $V_a$, $V_b$, and $V_a\cup V_b$ are the same in both representations.
 Choose a base in the first representation which can be partitioned to $B^x_x\cup B^x_a \cup B^x_b\cup B^x_{ab}$ such that $\ell_x(a)=|B^x_a\cup B^x_{ab}|$, $\ell_x(b)=|B^x_b\cup B^x_{ab}|$, and $\ell_x(ab)=|B^x_a\cup B^x_b\cup B^x_{ab}|$, and similarly for $\ell_y$.
 Identify $B^x_a$ and $B^y_a$, $B^x_b$ and $B^y_b$, $B^x_{ab}$ and $B^y_{ab}$, and take the vector space with base $B^x_x\cup B_a\cup B_b\cup B_{ab}\cup B^y_y$ (that is, glue the representations of $\ell_x$ and $\ell_y$ along their common part).
 It will be a linear representation of a polymatroid on $abxy$, where $x$ and $y$ are independent given $ab$.
 Consequently $\ell_x$ and $\ell_y$ have an adhesive extension, which concludes the proof. \end{proof}

 Now we turn to the case of one-point extensions of polymatroids on three-element sets.
-If not mentioned otherwise, all polymatroids on this section are extensions of a fixed polymatroid on $M=\{a,b,c\}$.
+If not mentioned otherwise, all polymatroids in the rest of this section are extensions of a fixed polymatroid on $M=\{a,b,c\}$.

-\begin{theorem} Polymatroids $f_x$, $f_y$ on the ground sets $abcx$ and $abcy$ have an amalgam if and only if the following inequalities and their permutations (permuting $a,b,c$ and $x,y$) hold:
+\begin{theorem} Polymatroids $f_x$, $f_y$ on the ground sets $abcx$ and $abcy$ have an amalgam if and only if the following eight inequalities and their permutations (permuting $a,b,c$ and $x,y$) hold, where either the top or the bottom expression is chosen from all three pairs in curly brackets:

 \end{theorem} \begin{proof} It is clear that all terms are defined over one of the polymatroids $f_x$ and $f_y$.
 Also, these inequalities hold for any polymatroid with ground set $abcxy$, which can easily be checked using an automated entropy checker, thus they {\em must} hold when $f_x$ and $f_y$ have an amalgam.
-Actually, inequalities in (\ref{eq:amalgam3}) rewrite to
+Actually, inequalities in (\ref{eq:amalgam3}) written in basic terms and rearranged, are equivalent to

 which evidently holds for any polymatroid on five elements.

 The sufficiency can be checked by the method indicated in Section \ref{subsec:adhesive}.
 Polymatroids $f_x$ and $f_y$ determine 23 out of the 31 coordinates of the polymatroid on $N=abcxy$.
 The missing 8 variables are indexed by subsets of the form $Axy$ with $A\subseteq \{abc\}$.